 M.S. in Biological Sciences

-The student's graduate committee will work with the student following a required oral qualifying exam during the second semester in attendance to finalize the following required plan of study.
+The full program of study is determined by the graduate committee following the Graduate School degree requirements, usually after the student has completed the required oral qualifying exam during the second semester in the program.
+View the current degree requirements in the Graduate Catalog.
 The committee may require additional electives for completing a master's degree in the Department of Ecology.